mitsuoka/websocket_chat_server/README.md

 ﻿WebSocket Chat Server
 ==

-Dart sample WebSocket server application.
+Dart 2 version of the  sample WebSocket server.

 Client code for Chrome is delivered from this server.

 ## Components